top of page

 Step One: Stop Talking When You’re Triggered—Take a Break Instead

-Your adaptive child - what I call your scared, reactive inner child parts - will absolutely say things you’ll regret.
+Your adaptive child — your scared, reactive inner parts — will absolutely say things you’ll regret.

 That part of you is fast, impulsive, and reactive.
 You may not be able to control its words in the moment.